mhiyer/coco-annotations-to-xml/README.md

 **

 Annotation files are provided for train and validation images for COCO.
 These are in the form of .json files - 'JavaScript Object Notation' format- the information is in the form of key-value pairs, and if you are familiar with Python, you might recognize this as having a similar format to that of a Python dictionary.
+The code in this repository will convert that information to a PASCAL VOC -type .xml file.

 Procedure:
 **